RickyMarou/tPxo6e/Questions.md

 ### Which HTML, CSS and JavaScript features would you like to see introduced or removed in future revisions of the standards and why?

-I feel like I should answer: "I wish for [manifest-v3](https://developer.chrome.com/docs/extensions/mv3/intro/) to be canned 😅".
+I feel like I should answer: "I wish for [manifest-v3](https://developer.chrome.com/docs/extensions/mv3/intro/) to be trashed" 😅.

 On a more personal note, I would love to see JSX become a part of the platform.
 When I first came across JSX, like many other people, I had an allergic reaction and thought that facebook developers had lost their minds.